-Acute Crisis Care Evaluation for System-wide Service (ACCESS) - the Designated Entry Point for ACBH Services dating from when county behavioral health departments became carve-out mental health plans in the 1990s.
+ACCESS line (800-491-9099) is a state requirement, dating from when county behavioral health departments became carve-out mental health plans in the 1990s.
 The intent of ACCESS is a one-stop entry point, with "no wrong door," that can provide services using a person-centered approach, reducing, in theory, the number of barriers for accessing services.
 A centralized team is responsible for linking beneficiaries to appropriate, medically necessary services.
 ACCESS is a portal telephone service staffed during the day by licensed clinical social workers (LCSWs), who determine eligibility for specialty mental health services after screening for symptomology and program qualifications, including verification of health plan eligibility.
 Referrals are based on clinical need and provider availability.